agiwave/Gemma/README.md

 # Gemma

 A simple gemma demo without train.
 This repo is just for learning and backup.
-Repo Gemma in only < 400 code lines.
+The codes in this Gemma is only < 400 lines.
+I just run it on laptop CPU(no CUDA).

+If we limit the block_size to smaller value( even 256 ), it still work well.
+This feature looks like a Griffin implementation? :)

 Please forget all aka code here.
 It's a sample proxy to torch: